TarekK22/Technical-Support-Onboarding-Demo-for-interview/README.md

 * [Launch Live Technical Support Troubleshooting Reference (HTML Render)](https://htmlpreview.github.io/?https://github.com/TarekK22/Technical-Support-Onboarding-Demo-for-interview/blob/main/examples/KasperSupportReference.html)

 ---

 Click on the sections below to expand and read the full guides right here on the homepage.

 <details>
 <summary><b>Click to expand: New Practice Onboarding Guide</b></summary>

-ONBOARDING GUIDE
+## Welcome to Kasper — New Practice Onboarding Guide

 *Written as a Kasper onboarding specialist welcoming a new dental practice to the platform.*

 ---

-# Welcome to Kasper
-### New Practice Onboarding Guide

----
+Welcome aboard.
+This guide covers everything you need to get your practice running on Kasper — from connecting Open Dental to making your first phone call through the system.
+We'll move through setup in the order that matters: foundation first, then communication, then supervision and revenue tools.

 Before we start: Kasper syncs with Open Dental in real time.
 Every action you take in Kasper writes back to Open Dental automatically.
 You will not need to enter anything twice.